-Ruthie and her husband now have two young sons and enjoy organic gardening, outdoor recreation, live music and vino.
+Ruthie and her husband now have two young sons and enjoy outdoor recreation, live music and vino.
 Ruthie's pre-game routine before a long day of photography includes a mandatory 8+ hours of sleep, a burger, a playlist of Hall & Oates, an iced white chocolate mocha and a cooler full of water bottles.
-Ruthie is generally seen laughing and smiling behind the camera (and sometime tearing up during those special moments of a wedding).
+Ruthie is generally seen laughing and smiling behind the camera (and often tearing up during those special moments of a wedding).

 Ruthie’s background in fine arts and press photography lends her to create more in-depth and dynamic photographs in all kinds of situations.
 Her goal is to create natural and vibrant images that will tell vivid stories for years to come.